amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 All payloads are encrypted using RC4, with separate streams for client-to-server packets and server-to-client packets.
 The connection to the authentication server is encrypted using a default key that's always the same: `CD&ML`.
 The connection to the secure server is encrypted using the secure key from the [Kerberos ticket](Kerberos-Authentication#kerberos-ticket).

 ### Virtual ports
-These are used to distinguish between connections if a single game/app opens multiple connections at once.
-In practice, no game runs more than one connection at once, however.

-The stream type is always RVSecure (0xA) in Nintendo games.
+When multiple PRUDP connections are made to the same address, NEX doesn't create a new socket for each connection.
+Instead, it uses a single socket to create multiple PRUDP connections.
+To distinguish between connections, each packet contains a source and destination port.

 **V0 and V1**: The four most significant bits contain the stream type.
 The four least significant bits contain the port number.
 The client port is the highest unused port number &le; 0xF.
-The server port is the lowest unused port number &ge; 1.
-In practice (since no game actually connects to more than one server at once), the server is always identified by 0xA1 and the client by 0xAF.

-**Lite (Switch)**: The port number now uses 8 bits instead of 4.
+**Lite**: The port number now uses 8 bits instead of 4.
 The client port is the highest unused port number &le; 0x1F.
-The stream types are stored into a separate byte.
+The stream types are stored in a separate byte.

+**Server port (3DS/Wii U)**: The authentication and secure server may not reside at the same address.
+The server port is always 1.

+**Server port (Switch)**: A single websocket server handles both authentication and secure connections.
+The authentication server has server port 1, the secure server has server port 2.

+The stream type is always RVSecure (0xA) in Nintendo games.

 | Stream type | Name | Stream type | Name |
 | --- | --- | --- | --- |